DanielHesslow/OpenSourceStuff/README.md

 #OpenSourceStuff

-This is a repository where I gather small usefull functions that I've decided to realase for free, currently only involving DH_memset_32.
+This is a repository where I gather small usefull functions of mine that I've decided to realase for free, currently only involving DH_memset_32.

 ### DH_memset_32
 DH_memset_32 is a fast implementation of memset for 4 byte values.